OscarAspelin95/bioinformatics_with_rust/src/main/alignment/3_1_adding_traceback.md

 ## Introduction
 We have successfully created a basic edit distance aligner!
 However, we don't just want to return a simple usize of the distance between two strings.
 We also want to *visualize* the alignment.

 To make this work, we need to implement a traceback that enables us to generate the optimal alignment after we are done filling out the array.
-Let's look at the final array after aligning "ATCG" to "ATCG":
+Let's look at the final array after aligning `ATCG` to `ATCG`:

 <pre>
             A   T   C   G (query)